 filed with the Court within 90 Days of Appointment Below Target

 Annual County Cost per Conserved Client Exceeding Target

-Percent of Conserved Clients who Receive at least One Face-to-Face Visit Every 90 Days per the Probate Local Rules Meeting Target
+Percent of Conserved Clients who Receive at least One Face-to-Face Visit Every 90 Days per the Probate Local Rules Below Target

 Percent of Cases with an Initial Inventory of Assets Filed with the Court within 90 Days of Appointment